OTRS/otrs.github.io/doc/manual/itsm/7.0/en/_sources/content/itsm-change-management/admin/users-groups-roles/groups.rst.txt

 Groups
 ======

+Access to the change management module is managed on a role-based access concept.
 After installation of the package some new groups are added to the system.
 The group management screen is available in the *Groups* module of the *Users, Groups & Roles* group.

 .. figure:: images/group-management.png
    :alt: Group Management Screen